facebook pixel

 Hearing aids are powerful tools for hearing loss treatment, but very few people who need them use them.
 According to UK charity HearingLink, around 7 million people could benefit from hearing aids, but only 2 million have them.

-Have you started to wonder if you’re in that group of 5 million individuals who could see huge benefits from getting a hearing aid?
-This blog contains all the details you need to help you find out.
+One of our most frequently asked questions is ‘When do I need a hearing aid?’ and if you’ve started to wonder if you’re in that group of 5 million individuals who could see huge benefits from getting a hearing aid, read on.

-Hearing aids are not just for deaf people, or those with acute or severe hearing loss — although they are very effective for this group, understandably.
+We’re often asked about the level of hearing that requires a hearing aid but the truth is – Hearing aids are not just for deaf people, or those with acute or severe hearing loss.
 Hearing aids are devices that can improve the quality of life for those with even a mild hearing loss diagnosis.
 Yet so many shy away from hearing aids and the amazing results they can provide.

 The stigma around hearing aids relates to being senile and decrepit.
 The idea is that hearing aids are for older people, and you aren’t old, so why would you need one?